 Local Option Room Occupancy and Short-term Rental Excises

-Included in the changes to the room occupancy excise (Chapter 64G), is a new local option fee and an additional excise in communities that are members of the Cape Cod and Islands Water Protection fund.
+Included in the changes to the room occupancy excise (Chapter 64G), is a new local option fee and an additional excise impacting communities that are members of the Cape Cod and Islands Water Protection fund.

 Communities can vote to adopt up to a 3% additional local option community impact fee on short-term rentals.
 For additional information on the community impact fee, please review the FAQ documents below.
 A list of communities that have adopted the local option room occupancy tax or community impact fee can be found in the report below.